 Cultural heritage is currently at the heart of the dialectic for sustainable economic development.
-While traditionally it was apprehended as part of public investment and not as part of the growing economy, nowadays it is common belief that it plays a key role in modern social and economic life at local, regional and national levels, contributing significantly to employment growth for the whole working population, increases investment in research and development, improves the level of education and social exclusion and strengthens ties with other nations.
+While traditionally it was apprehended as part of public investment and not as part of the growing economy, nowadays it is common belief that it plays a key role in modern social and economic life at local, regional, and national levels, contributing significantly to employment growth for the whole working population, increasing investment in research and development, improving the level of education and social exclusion, and strengthening ties with other nations.

-Cultural heritage does not provide us only with the standards of sound management through traditional ways and techniques, resources for economic development and innovation and tools for social integration etc., it furthermore plays a key role in economic development and business competitiveness.
+Cultural heritage does not only provide us with the standards of sound management through traditional ways and techniques, resources for economic development and innovation and tools for social integration etc.; it also plays a key role in economic development and business competitiveness.
 According to studies, the cultural and creative sectors represent around 4.5% of EU GDP and nearly the 4% of employment (8.5 million.
 Jobs - much more even, given their impact on other sectors).
 Therefore it constitutes a dynamic sector.